cs-aidel/aidel/README.md

 > mkdir build<br>
 > make

+>> We compile all implementations under director `"./build/"` with -Ofast option.

 2.gen data:<br>
 > ./script/gen_data.sh

+>> First generate the dataset `'lognormal.sorted.190M'`, then respectively sample `10%` and `1%` data, finally `disorder` the data.

 3.train the models:<br>
 > ./script/train_aidel.sh<br>
 > ./script/train_learnedindex.sh

+>> All models are trained in [`sklearn`](https://scikit-learn.org/stable/), and are stored under the directory `"./data/"` to be accessed by C++ to obtian high performance.

 4.evaluate static search:<br>
 > ./script/run_search.sh

+>> Compare the lookup performance without insertions.

 5.evaluate insertion performance when sample 10% of the data:<br>
 > ./script/run_insert_sample_0.1.sh

+>> First sample 10% of the data for training and then test the insertion performance by inserting the data from 1x to 10x than the training data.

 6.evaluate insertion performance when sample 1% of the data:<br>
 > ./script/run_insert_sample_0.01.sh

+>> First sample 1% of the data for training and then test the insertion performance by inserting the data from 10x to 100x than the training data.